-I’m fan of savory pancakes and crepes, favoring them over their sweet counterparts.
-Why they are not more popular over here in the US, I’ll never know.
-I mean, bacon cheddar & chive pancakes? #signmeup!
+I’m fan of savory pancakes and crepes.
+I prefer them over their sweet ones, I mean, bacon cheddar & chive pancakes? #signmeup!

-Jian Bing is a popular Taiwanese street breakfast food.
+Jian Bing is a popular Taiwanese savory crepe street breakfast food.
 It comes with a wide range of filling– pork floss, fan chuan (Chinese donut), fresh veggies… you name it!
 My favorite is the humble classic version with egg and scallions, which I am making here with sourdough discard.
 This classic scallion and egg crepe (Jian Bing) is easy and quick to make.
 The batter is thin, so it cooks very quickly requiring you to have to move fast.
 The thin batter also means it can tear pretty easily, so so be gentle and careful when flipping the crepe to avoid it from tearing.

 No Sourdough?
 Replace the weight of sourdough starter/discard with equal weight flour and water (or a liquid of choice, like milk) ex. replace 60g sourdough discard with 30g flour and 30g water